The Gatehouse Adult Virtual Phase 1 – 15 Week Peer-Support Program

 New to online meetings?
-Check out Tips for ONLINE Peer Support Group Meetings
+Check out Participants – Tips to enhance Peer Support Group Meetings

 Main office Desk: Intake scheduling x222. please note, it may take us up to two weeks to return your call due to COVID19 restrictions.
 Our staff are all working remotely at this time.
 Email communication is preferred.